-The mobile app-based car transportation and food delivery service Uber takes its name from the colloquial term meaning “topmost” or “best,” which derives from the German word über, meaning “above.”
+The mobile app-based ridesharing and food delivery service Uber takes its name from the colloquial term meaning “topmost” or “best,” which derives from the German word über, meaning “above.”
 Uber was founded in 2009 and is based in San Francisco.

 In the British sci-fi TV show Doctor Who, which debuted in 1963, Daleks are a race of violent cyborg aliens dedicated to wiping out all inferior life, whose war cry is “Exterminate!
 Exterminate!”

 [Imitating.]
 Mah feet hurt so bad, Mr. Frodo.